sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre.md

 ### Managing geographically distributed gateways to minimise latency and protect data sovereignty

 Consider Acme Global Bank: they have customers in the USA and the EU.
 Due to compliance, security and performance requirements they need to deploy their Tyk API Gateways locally in each of those regions.
-They need to manage the deployment and synchronisation of APIs and associated resources (e.g. keys, policies and certificates) between the data centres to ensure global service for their customers.
+They need to manage the deployment and synchronisation of APIs and associated resources (e.g. keys, policies and certificates) between the data centers to ensure global service for their customers.

 {{< img src="/img/mdcb/mdcb-acme-global-bank1.png" width="600" height="750" alt="Acme Global Bank without MDCB" >}}

-Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data centre with all the Tyk Control Plane components and secondary (worker) data centres that act as local caches to run validation and rate limiting operations to optimise latency and performance.
+Tyk MDCB enables Acme Global Bank to power this architecture by creating a primary data center with all the Tyk Control Plane components and secondary (worker) data centers that act as local caches to run validation and rate limiting operations to optimise latency and performance.

 {{< img src="/img/mdcb/mdcb-acme-global-bank2.png" width="600" height="750" alt="Acme Global Bank with MDCB" >}}